UofTActuarial/UofTActuarial.github.io/content/publication/pesenti-2021/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: []
-publishDate: '2024-06-16T23:06:21.557943Z'
+publishDate: '2024-06-16T23:58:10.553742Z'
 publication_types:
 - '2'
 abstract: We consider the problem where a modeller conducts sensitivity analysis of a model consisting of random input factors, a corresponding random output of interest, and a baseline probability measure.
-The modeller seeks to understand how the model (the distribution of the input factors as well as the output) changes under a stress on the output's distribution.
-Specifically, for a stress on the output random variable, we derive the unique stressed distribution of the output that is closest in the Wasserstein distance to the baseline output's distribution and satisfies the stress.
+The modeller seeks to understand how the model (the distribution of the input factors as well as the output) changes under a stress on the output’s distribution.
+Specifically, for a stress on the output random variable, we derive the unique stressed distribution of the output that is closest in the Wasserstein distance to the baseline output’s distribution and satisfies the stress.
   We further derive the stressed model, including the stressed distribution of the inputs, which can be calculated in a numerically efficient way from a set of baseline Monte Carlo samples and which is implemented in the R package SWIM on CRAN.
 The